 ETHICAL CONSIDERATION

 A research permit was sought from the National Commission for Science, Technology and Innovation (NaCoSTI) after receiving approval of the Chuka University Ethics Committee.
-High standard of integrity were ensured in the research through citing and referencing other people’s work.
+High standard of integrity was ensured in the research through citing and referencing other people’s work.

 COMPETING INTERESTS DISCLAIMER: